bhaktibhatt/OIBSIP/README.md

+# OIBSIP
-# OIBSIP this repo is maintain for short term internship under oasis infobyte
+This repo is maintain for short term internship under oasis infobyte